 What is an accessory after the fact?
 Someone can be charged as an accessory after a crime if they aid or assist the individual who committed a crime under California Penal Code 32.
 To get somebody for an accessory after the fact, the prosecutors will have to be able to prove that the original perpetrator committed a felony.

-Then the person charged with accessory after the fact hid that person or aided that person sometime after the crime was committed.
+Then, the person charged with accessory after the fact hid that person or aided that person sometime after the crime was committed.
 If they can prove these things, they can charge them with accessory after the fact, and the person could be looking at a felony and time in prison or county jail.

-Another significant issue is whether or not the person who is supposedly is aiding or helping is an accessory after the fact, whether that person knows that the perpetrator of the original crime committed a crime.
-If the person lets him in the house, for example, but has no idea whether or not they committed a crime, they obviously cannot be guilty of the crime to accessory after the fact.
+Another significant issue is whether or not the person who is supposedly aiding or helping is an accessory after the fact, whether that person knows that the perpetrator of the original crime committed a crime.
+If the person lets him in the house, for example, but has no idea whether or not they committed a crime, they obviously cannot be guilty of the crime of accessory after the fact.
 Our Los Angeles criminal defense attorneys will explain further below.

 Legal Defenses for Accessory After the Fact – PC 32